Overview: Metric Builder for Google Ads

-With the Query Builder for Google Ads, you can create Custom Google Ads Metrics using a combination of Metrics, Dimensions and Filters.
-Some popular use cases for the Query Builder for Google Ads include creating Campaign- and Ad Group-specific Metrics, and accessing specific Performance Reports from your Google Ads Account.
+With the Metric Builder for Google Ads, you can create Custom Google Ads Metrics using a combination of Metrics, Dimensions and Filters.
+Some popular use cases for the Metric Builder for Google Ads include creating Campaign- and Ad Group-specific Metrics, and accessing specific Performance Reports from your Google Ads Account.

-How to access the Query Builder for Google Ads
+How to access Custom Metrics and Metric Builder for Google Ads

-Navigate to Data Manager > Query Builder to access the Query Builder for Google Ads.
+Navigate to Metrics > Custom Metrics to access the Metric Builder for Google Ads.
 Click the green + Create Custom Metric button and select your connected Google Ads Account from the Data Source drop-down list.

-How to use the Query Builder for Google Ads
+How to use the Metric Builder for Google Ads

 Pro Tip: Add the word "by" in between the Metric and Dimension in order to determine an appropriate Custom Metric Name.
 From the Metric and Dimension examples outlined above, we could create the Custom Metrics "Reach by Campaign," "Clicks by Region," or "Impressions by Device Platform."